oVirt/ovirt-site/source/blog/2017-02-16-hyperconverged-ovirt-with-ovn-part1.md

 ssh-copy-id root@demovm3.localdomain
 # try it on demovm1.localdomain demovm2.localdomain demovm3.localdomain to add ssh keys to known hosts
 ```
-On additional hosts simply install cockpit-ovirt-dashboard and gdeploy to fetch all the required dependencies.
+On additional hosts simply install cockpit-ovirt-dashboard to fetch the required dependencies.
 ```
-yum install -y cockpit-ovirt-dashboard gdeploy
+yum install -y cockpit-ovirt-dashboard
 ```
 On all the three hosts enable and start cockpit and add a firewall rule for it:
 ```